KazKozDev/net-reflective-reasoning-llm/README.md

 ## 💬 Questions & Support

-- [Open an issue](https://github.com/kazkozdev/net-reflective-reasoning-llm/issues/new) for bug reports or feature requests
+- [Open an issue](https://github.com/KazKozDev/Net_Reflective_Reasoning_LLM/issues/new) for bug reports or feature requests
-- [Start a discussion](https://github.com/kazkozdev/net-reflective-reasoning-llm/discussions) for questions or ideas
+- Create discussions (coming soon) for questions or ideas

 ## 📝 License